10 – Queen Of The Broken Hearts

 # 5 – Lovin’ Every Minute of It

 As we enter the second half of our Top 10 Loverboy songs list, we turn to the band’s highest-charting song in the United States of their career.
-The great anthemic-sounding song “Lovin’ Every Minute Of It.” was the band’s first single to break the Billboard Hot 100.
-The song peaked at number nine on the Billboard Hot 100 in 1983.
+The great anthemic-sounding song “Lovin’ Every Minute Of It” was the band’s first single to break the Billboard Hot 100.
+The song reached its peak at number nine on the Billboard Hot 100 in 1983.
 For the video, Mike Reno finally gets rid of the sweatband he wore on his head in every video and brings everyone along for a wild ride.
 This is an excellent video with a fun intro.

 # 4 -The Kid is Hot Tonight

-The first of two songs in a row with the word “Hot” in the title defines a little bit of 80s lyrical trends in songwriting.
+The first of two songs in a row with the word “Hot” in the title embodies a slight nod to 80s lyrical trends in songwriting.
 The song was released on the band’s debut album, Loverboy.
-The song’s intro and verse scream slightly new wave, but the chorus dives into what would become 80s power pop.
+The song’s intro and verse evoke a slightly new wave sound, but the chorus delves into what would become 80s power pop.
 It’s fascinating to hear.
 The power rock pop style would win easily on their next album.

 # 3 – Hot Girls In Love

-Loverboy released so many great catchy rock and roll pop tunes during their early 1980s period.
+Loverboy released numerous great, catchy rock and roll pop tunes during their early 1980s period.
 “Hot Girls In Love” delivered the goods on all fronts.
 The song’s great opening riff instantly nailed your attention It just kept getting better as you listened deeper into the tune.
 The song was released on the band’s third studio album titled Get Lucky.
-The LP was released in 1983.“Hot Girls In Love” was a big-time hit for the band.
+The LP was released in 1983.
+“Hot Girls In Love” was a major hit for the band.
 The song just missed the Billboard Top 10, peaking at number eleven.
 However, the song reached number two on the Billboard Mainstream Rock Tracks Charts.

 # 2 – Working for the Weekend

-“Working for the Weekend” represents the 1980s in so many ways.
+“Working for the Weekend” embodies the 1980s in numerous ways.
 If you were one of the millions of fans embracing MTV in the early days, you would remember viewing the video for this song almost every time you tuned into the channel.
 Rock and roll meets pop early 1980s style.
 The song was a massive success for the band and is probably their most famous.
-“Working for the Weekend” was released on the band’s second album entitled Get Lucky.
+“Working for the Weekend” was released on the band’s second album, entitled Get Lucky.
 The LP was released in 1981.
 Paul Dean, Mike Reno, and Matt Frenette wrote the song.

 Read More: Complete List Of Loverboy Band Members